How To Create a Trading Plan

 If we don’t want to clutter up the plan what do we do?

-The answer here is to reference the trading strategies from within the plan.
+The answer here is to reference the trading strategies from within that plan.
 But have a separate trading strategy document that goes into more detail.

-This modular approach allows us to add multiple strategies into the plan, yet keep the master plan simple to read.
+This modular approach allows us to add multiple strategies to the plan while keeping the master plan simple to read.

 Another example of a key component of your trading that needs to be in your plan might be a trading routine or trading checklist you want to run through at specific times.